GuaciG/tribute-page/README.md

 - [x] **User Story #9:** The img element should be centered within its parent element.

+You can take a look at this project in [github](https://guacig.github.io/tribute-page/)

-Also you can find the working demo in [codepen](https://codepen.io/GuaciG/pen/jgxWay)
+Also you can find the working demo in [codepen](https://codepen.io/GuaciG/full/jgxWay)

 Feedback issues etc. are more than welcome!
 Thanks!